NBComrade/video-parser/README.md

 Installation
 ------------

-You can get this project using [composer](https://getcomposer.org/):
+You can get this project using git:

+    git clone {github_link}
-    composer create-project nbcomrade/video-parser
+    composer install

 Than run a php server :
 ```bash